tanganellilore/elasticsearch-rebalancer/README.md

   --one-way             Disables shard swaps and simply moves max -> min.
 Note
                         after ES rebalancing is restored ES will attempt to rebalance itself according to it's own heuristics.
-  --use_shard_id        If passed, we use the shard_id created in runtime instead
+  --use-shard-id        If passed, we use the shard_id created in runtime instead
                         index name for shard algoritms.
 Without this params if index of shard is in the max and min node, shard will be skipped.
-  -skip-attr            If specified we avoid rebalance beetween node that have same
+  --skip-attr            If specified we avoid rebalance beetween node that have same
                         attributes specified here.
 Attributes are in string format.
   --help                Show this message and exit.
 ```